core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * CBOR Key: This is the value used as CBOR key of the item.
 These values MUST be unique.
-The value can be a positive integer, a negative integer, or a text string.
+The value can be an integer or a text string.

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.